Volcann/Flask-App/README.md

+## Step-by-Step Workflow:
-## Step-by-Step Workflow: Setting Up and Testing a Machine Learning Project with Git, Docker, and Local Testing
+## Setting Up and Testing a Machine Learning Project with Git, Docker, and Local Testing
+### Deployment on Railways

 ### 1. **Project Setup**